workflowr/workflowr/README.md

 **Next steps:**

-1. Read the full [Getting started vignette][vig-start] to learn how to share your results online
+1. Read the full [Getting started vignette][vig-start] to learn how to share your results online.

-1. Read the [customization vignette][vig-custom] for ideas on how to customize your research website
+1. Read the [customization vignette][vig-custom] for ideas on how to customize your research website.

-1. Read the [migrating vignette][vig-migrating] for how to integrate workflowr into your existing project
+1. Read the [migrating vignette][vig-migrating] for how to integrate workflowr into your existing project.

 ## Attribution